Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_0/1_snowman.md

 A **variable** in computer science is used to store a value.
 They have a descriptive name, known as the **identifier**, and they have a **data type**.
 There are six different types of variables in JavaScript:
   1. numbers
-  2. strings
+  2. strings        ("Hello!")
-  3. booleans
+  3. booleans       (true / false
   4. objects
   5. functions
   6. undefined values

 For now, we're just going to worry about numbers.
 You can *declare* variables and subsequently *assign* values in the following way: